The discovery of three pulsars in the globular cluster M15 with the FAST: Discussion

 \subsection{Confirmation of M15I}

-M15I is a millisecond pulsar that had been detected only once and confirmed in the same observation.
-Normally, a pulsar was confirmed until one more detection in another observation.
-During the observation of M15 made on September 22, 2020, the FAST telescope experienced a mechanical issue during the observation and caused it not to point at M15 for approximately 7000 seconds.
-The signal of M15I was detected in this observation and disappeared in such 7000-second segment.
-This is agreed with that the signal was from the sky and entered the receiver in the direction of M15.
-When the pointing is changed, the signal disappeared accordingly.
-Thus, M15I was detected and confirmed in one observation.
-Similar method was suggested to be used to detect and confirm highly nulling pulsars, named spatial modulation search \citep{Qian-confirm}, while as the first example, M15I needs one more detection to prove that the pulsar indeed exist and the method works.

-With {\sc accelsearch} from PRESTO, the M15I were detected again with the {\sc zmax} value of 100 on the data dedisperion with a DM value of 67.6 pc cm$^{-3}$.
-With a very small but detectable acceleration, it is an exceptional pulsar in such core-collapsed GC.
-The reason of the variation of its flux is unknown while more observation should be performed to get its timing solution.
+M15I is a millisecond pulsar that was detected and confirmed within a single observation.
+Typically, confirmation of a pulsar requires detection in multiple observations.
+However, during the observation of M15 on September 22, 2020, the FAST telescope encountered a mechanical issue, causing it to lose alignment with M15 for approximately 7000 seconds.
+The signal from M15I was detected in this observation but disappeared during the 7000-second interval when the telescope was misaligned.
+Furthermore, when the telescope's alignment was corrected, the signal reappeared.
+This indicated that this signal was indeed originated from GC M15.
+Consequently, M15I was both detected and confirmed within a single observation, deviating from the conventional method.
+A similar technique, known as spatial modulation search, was proposed for detecting and confirming highly nulling pulsars \citep{Qian-confirm}.
+Our detection of M15I establishes the existence of M15I and validates the efficacy of this method.
+With {\sc accelsearch} from PRESTO, M15I was detected again with the {\sc zmax} value of 100 and with a DM value of 67.6 pc cm$^{-3}$.
+M15I was detected at zero acceleration.
+M15I was believed to be a binary\citep{pzc-24newpulsars}, however, we found that we can gain an adequate timing solution as an isolated pulsar.